Skip to main content

 Responsibility at the local level – municipalities

-Also, self-governing municipalities should create conditions for health care provision, education, culture, education activities, leisure activities in arts, physical culture and sport.
+Also, self-governing municipalities should create conditions for health care provision, education, culture, education activities, and leisure activities in arts, physical culture and sports.
 Positive examples of the implementation of these principles in adult education include the Academy of the Third Age (akadémia tretieho veku), which has operated in Pezinok under the auspices of the municipal authority.